bainweb/qwikdump/README.md

 }
 ```

-## Pull requests
+## Contribute
-I will entertain pull requests for bug fixes and maybe new features, but this is intended to be forked and extended to your liking.
+This is intended to be forked and extended to your liking, but feel free to create merge requests.